WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 signatures saying that the payload is guarded by some other header field, so isn't included in the significant parts ({{significant-parts}}).
 {:#incremental-validity}

+Using the ed25519ph and ed448ph variants makes it easier for a client to start parsing a resource before validating its signature.
+Clearly the client can't use the parsed resource (e.g. execute javascript it contains, render it, etc.) until the signature is verified, but getting a head-start on parsing can still save time.
+Is this the right tradeoff?
+{:#pre-hashed-sigs}

 ## Updating signature validity ## {#updating-validity}